Been considering Mikkeller Beer Mail or exclusive Beer Club? Click here to get 50% off your first box!

 That’s right, it’s twenty years old.
 I wasn’t even old enough to drink when it was bottled.

 Almost unrecognisable from the fresher versions I know and love.
 So complex.
 Much harsher, sourer and more acidic.
-But it has a great aroma and was still very drinkable.
+But it has a great aroma and was still incredibly drinkable.

 It was perhaps a little challenging on its own.
 But fantastic with the accompanying rich mackerel rillettes.